kkarpieszuk/wc-price-history/readme.txt

 = {VERSION_ALWAYS_TOP} =
 - Enhancement: Optional WooCommerce REST API fields `wc_price_history.lowest` and `wc_price_history.history` (settings under WooCommerce → Price History, off by default). (#202)
 - Enhancement: More data in exported JSON file (#195)
+- Fix: When counting from sale start, if the configured period before the sale has no history entries (e.g. no product edits for a long time), use the lowest price from older history still before the sale start. (#208)
 - Compatibility: Added compatibility with WooCommerce Product Bundles plugin: if bundled products are priced individually, it was not taken into account when stored Bundle Product in history.
 Requires WC Price History Pro 1.0.1 or later. (#145)

 = 3.2.3 =